Express Care: Helping patients get the right care faster

 Imagine you can’t write your loved one a birthday card, sign your own name, or even lift a cup of water or bite of food to your mouth without spilling.
-While we take these everyday actions for granted, those who live with essential tremor and Parkinson’s disease know that the uncontrollable shaking caused by these conditions can make otherwise routine tasks difficult or even impossible.
+While we take these everyday actions for granted, those who live with Parkinson's disease and essential tremor disease know that the uncontrollable shaking caused by these conditions can make otherwise routine tasks difficult or even impossible.

-Fortunately, for patients whose shaking cannot be controlled with medicine, Sharp Grossmont Hospital now offers ground-breaking technology called MR-guided focused ultrasound to treat tremors caused by Parkinson’s and essential tremor — two conditions also known as movement disorders.
+Fortunately, for patients whose shaking cannot be controlled with medicine, Sharp Grossmont Hospital for Neuroscience offers a ground-breaking technology called MR-guided focused ultrasound to treat tremors caused by Parkinson’s and essential tremor — two conditions also known as movement disorders.

-Sharp Grossmont is proud to be the only provider in San Diego County to offer this groundbreaking treatment, which has shown to greatly improve a patient’s quality of life.
+Sharp Grossmont is proud to be the only provider in San Diego County to offer this groundbreaking treatment for movement disorders, which has shown to greatly improve a patient’s quality of life.

 Some key benefits of focused ultrasound include:

-A one-time outpatient procedure, usually lasting between 90 minutes to 2 hours, after which patients can normally go home the same day
+A one-time outpatient procedure, usually lasting between 90 minutes to 2 hours, including prep time and post-procedure activities, after which patients can normally go home the same day

 Safe and minimally-invasive, with no incision — providing a low risk of infection